-Human 17-beta estradiol E2 ELISA kit is a reliable quantitative procedure for measuring 17-beta estradiol E2 (17β-estradiol E2) in human serum and plasma.
+Human 17 beta estradiol E2 ELISA kit is a reliable quantitative procedure for measuring 17-beta estradiol E2 (17β-estradiol E2, 17 beta estradiol E2) in human serum and plasma.
 This assay has a minimum sensitivity detection limit of 2.0 pg/ml.

-The minimum sensitivity detection limit of 17-beta estradiol E2 (17β-estradiol E2) using this human 17-beta estradiol E2 ELISA kit was approximately 5.0 pg/ml.
-The dynamic assay range for this kit is 13.0 – 935.0 pg/ml.
+The minimum sensitivity detection limit of 17-beta estradiol E2 (17β-estradiol E2) using current human 17 beta estradiol E2 ELISA kit was approximately 5.0 pg/ml.
+The dynamic range for this assay is 13.0 – 935.0 pg/ml.

 - Subcellular concentrations of estrone, estradiol, androstenedione and 17-β-hydroxysteroid dehydrogenose (17BOH-SOH) Activity in malignant and non-malignant human breast tissues.
 Int.
 J. Cancer (1987) 40: 305-308.
 Metha R.R.